-In order to adopt from Pennington County Humane Society, you must be over 21 years of age.
-You must own the home where you are living or have a signed statement from your landlord giving permission for you to have a pet in a leased or rented home
+To adopt from Pennington County Humane Society, you must be over 21 years of age.
+You must own the home where you are living or have a signed statement from your landlord permitting you to have a pet in a leased or rented home

 Cats must be kept indoors at all times unless leashed & accompanied by a responsible adult.
 Many mobile home parks have their own set of rules, so please check with the park manager before attempting to adopt them.